 Computer Programming and Analysis, A.S.

-Banner Code: CPVM
+Banner Code: CPVM Associate in Science (60 credit hours)

 The Associate in Science degree in Computer Programming and Analysis prepares students for employment in computer programming, computer applications, entry level analysis, and computer sales.